Novembar: Nationwide breakthrough and popularity (1992–2017)

-In August 1996, the band entered the Go Go Studio to record their second album, released by B92.
-Blues južne pruge (Southern Railway Blues), produced by Kostić, featured cover versions of "Baby, baby" by the Niš band Fleke, and "Mjesto pod Suncem" ("A Spot under the Sun") by the Zagreb band Zvijezde.
-The album also featured the song "Posle svega kiša" ("After Everything, Rain"), for which the song lyrics were written by Zvonko Karanović.
-During 1996, the band performed at the ZGAGA rock festival at Hotič pri Litji near Ljubljana in Slovenia, with the bands KUD Idijoti, Majke and Goblini.
-The band also performed at the Zaječar Gitarijada festival.
+In early 1997, the band released their second album, Blues južne pruge (Southern Railway Blues), through B92.
+The album was produced by Kostić, and featured covers of "Baby, baby" by the Niš band Fleke and "Mjesto pod Suncem" ("Place under the Sun") by the Zagreb band Zvijezde.
+Once again, the band collaborated with Zvonko Karanović, who authored the lyrics for "Posle svega kiša" ("After Everything, Rain").

-The third album, Licem prema zemlji (Face towards the Ground), released in 2000, produced by Marinko Vukomanović, featured guest appearances by the Atheist Rap members Vladimir Radusinović "Radule" and Zoran Lekić "Leki" on backing vocals.
-The album was recorded by a new lineup including new guitarist Saša Jablanović, drummer Dragan Stojiljković, rhythm guitarist Bojan Ranđelović, and bassist Milan Stanimirović.
-In 2002, the band participated the Milan Mladenović tribute album Kao da je bilo nekad...
+The band's third album, Licem prema zemlji (Face towards the Ground), released in 2000, was produced by Marinko Vukomanović and featured guest appearances by the Atheist Rap members Vladimir Radusinović "Radule" and Zoran Lekić "Leki" on backing vocals.
+The album was recorded by a new lineup, featuring Kostić, guitarist Saša Jablanović, rhythm guitarist Bojan Ranđelović, bass guitarist Milan Stanimirović and drummer Dragan Stojiljković.
+Karanović once again appeared on the album as lyricist, authoring the lyrics for "Jača nego ljubav" ("Stronger than Love").
+In 2002, the band participated in the Milan Mladenović tribute album Kao da je bilo nekad...
 Posvećeno Milanu Mladenoviću (As if It Had Happened Sometime...
-(Dedicated to Milan Mladenović)) with the cover version of the track "O, O, O...", originally released on the Šarlo Akrobata album Bistriji ili tuplji čovek biva kad...
-(Brighter or Dumber a Man Becomes When...).
-During the same year, Novembar disbanded.
+(Dedicated to Milan Mladenović)) with the cover version of Šarlo Akrobata song "O, O, O...".